zNotChill/subathon-timer/README.md

 1. Install Deno v2.1.4 for Windows
 Install Deno from [the website](https://deno.com/)

-2. Run the install script in Command Prompt
+2. Run the install script
 ```
 .\init.bat
 ```